PASwd4/ThinBot/README.md

 $ npm install
 $ nodejs main.js
 ```
-Note: some installations of Node.js will use the `node` commands rather than `nodejs`
+Note: some installations of Node.js will use the `node` command rather than `nodejs`

 ##Controls